-The Divorce Petition included in this packet lists three common grounds for divorce.
+The Divorce Petition form included in the Petitioner's Divorce Packet lists three common grounds for divorce.
 The most common ground is Irreconcilable Differences.
 This ground is Item 19 in the Divorce Petition.
 Item 19 does not require a check mark.
-In other words, when you file the form Divorce Petition, you are automatically claiming Irreconcilable Differences as a ground, unless you cross it out.
-The other two grounds listed in the form Petition, Items 20 and 21 must be checked to be claimed as grounds.
+In other words, when a person files the form Divorce Petition, Irreconcilable Differences is automatically claimed as a ground, unless the person filing the Petition cross it out.
+The other two grounds listed in the form Petition, Items 20 and 21 must be checked to be claimed.
 The grounds of Irreconcilable Differences and One Year Separation are briefly explained in the next two paragraphs.